istio/istio.io/_docs/setup/kubernetes/upgrading-istio.md

 the changes either by applying the old version yaml files.

 ### Sidecar upgrade
-After control plane is upgraded, you will need to re-inject the new version of sidecar proxy.
+After the control plane is upgraded, you will need to re-inject the new version of sidecar proxy.
 There are two cases: Manual injection and Automatic injection.

 1. Manual injection: